lopekami/GeoVisualFinal/README.md

 - Documentation & Links

 ## Project Description
- This is our final project, made using python.
+ This is our final project, made using python and US Census Data about Puerto Rico.
+Using this

  **_TODO:_** Add more onto the project description.